Skip to content

 • Local + offline.
 The default storage stack is embedded; codehub analyze --offline opens zero sockets.

 • Deterministic.
 Phases are pure: same inputs → same outputs, byte-identical graphHash.
-The graphHash invariant holds across both the LadybugDB and DuckDB backends.
+The graphHash invariant holds over the LadybugDB graph tier.
 See Determinism.

 • Apache-2.0, every transitive dep on the permissive allowlist.
 No BSL, no AGPL, no source-available engines in the core.
 See Supply chain.